Digital Credentials

 Thinkific is a well-known online course platform that enables course creators to publish, design, and sell courses online.
 Additionally, Thinkific has a built-in certificate feature that makes it easy for course creators to issue completion certificates to their students.

 Thinkific certificates are straightforward to create and distribute, with a range of certificate templates available, or users can opt to create a custom design.
 Certificates can be automatically generated, downloaded, or printed by students.
-Moreover, Thinkific certificates are integrated with the platform’s student management system, simplifying tracking student progress and completion.
+Thinkific certificates are also integrated with the platform’s student management system, simplifying tracking student progress and completion.

 thinkific certificates vs sertifier credentials